omolewaaa/POSTIT/README.md

    •	An API route that allow users create broadcast groups

-   •	An API route that allow users add other users to groups

-   •	An API route that allows a logged in user post messages to created groups

-  •	An API route that allows a logged in user retrieve messages that have been posted to groups he/she belongs to
+   GETTING STARTED

+   Clone this repository using the command git clone https://github.com/omolewaaa/POSTIT  then you have a copy of this project on your      local machine

 PEREQUISITES AND INSTALLATIONS

-  •	The knowledge of HTML, CSS and JavaScript
+  • Knowledge of HTML, CSS and JavaScript

   •	NodeJS installed on your system, you can check out here to download https://nodejs.org/en/download/

   •	Setup the backend with NodeJs – Express

   •	PostgreSQL for relational data persistence and Sequelize as the Object relational model.

   •	Installation of Postman for testing the API routes

+  TESTING

+  .
+Test the API route on postman if the user can register successfully using "api/users/signup" by filling the details of the user in      the body(username, email and password).

+  .Test if the user can create groups using "api/group" by filling the details of the groupname and username in the body as details